StrongMind/culture/tech_sessions/controllers.md

 ## Background

-Sometimes, controller code becomes confusing and unweildy.
+Sometimes, controller code becomes confusing and unwieldy.
 Controllers are intended to pass messages from the user to a model, and display relevant information from the model to the user.
 Frameworks provide standard mechanisms to do this, for example, rails provides scaffolding.

 Controllers are, by custom, focussed around a resource, most often a model from a model-view-controller framework.